-Edgar Degas (1834-1917) was one of the best-known names in French painting in the late 19th and early 20th century.
-With strong links to the Impressionist movement, despite rejecting any association with it, the prolific painter and sculptor is represented in the Founder’s Collection by two paintings.
+Edgar Degas (1834–1917) was one of the best-known names in French painting in the late 19th and early 20th century.
+With strong links to the Impressionist movement, despite rejecting any association with it, the prolific painter and sculptor is represented in the Collection of the Calouste Gulbenkian Museum by two paintings.

 Born in Paris, Degas began to paint at a very young age.
 Despite his father having rather different ideas for his career, the artist quit his Law degree and dedicated his life to art, influenced by other artists such as Ingres and Delacroix.
 He travelled around Italy and copied the works of the great Renaissance masters.
 He was best known for his paintings, although he also worked in sculpture and took an interest in photography.

 His most famous paintings are probably those depicting ballerinas and baigneuses, but his work explored other themes, including self-portraits and portraits of other artists, such as Manet, Tissot and Mary Cassatt, who was a close friend of his.
 The Degas paintings acquired by Calouste Gulbenkian focus on these themes.